T-Mobile Park

-T-Mobile Park is a retractable roof stadium in Seattle, Washington, United States.
-It is the home ballpark of Major League Baseball's Seattle Mariners and has a seating capacity of 47,929.
-It is in Seattle's SoDo neighborhood, near the western terminus of Interstate 90.
-It is owned and operated by the Washington State Major League Baseball Stadium Public Facilities District.
+T-Mobile Park is a retractable roof ballpark in Seattle, Washington, United States.
+It is the home stadium of the Seattle Mariners of Major League Baseball and has a seating capacity of 47,929.
+It is in Seattle's SoDo neighborhood, near the western terminus of Interstate 90 and is owned and operated by the Washington State Major League Baseball Stadium Public Facilities District.
 The first game at the stadium was played on July 15, 1999.

 During the 1990s, the suitability of the Mariners' original stadium—the Kingdome—as an MLB facility came under question, and the team's ownership group threatened to relocate the team.
 In September 1995, King County voters defeated a ballot measure to secure public funding for a new baseball stadium.
 Shortly thereafter, the Mariners' first appearance in the MLB postseason and their victory in the 1995 American League Division Series (ALDS) revived public desire to keep the team in Seattle.
 As a result, the Washington State Legislature approved an alternate means of funding for the stadium with public money.
 The site, just south of the Kingdome, was selected in September 1996 and construction began in March 1997.
-The bonds issued to finance Safeco Field were retired on October 1, 2011, five years earlier than anticipated.
+The bonds issued to finance the stadium were retired on October 1, 2011, five years earlier than anticipated.

 T-Mobile Park is also used for amateur baseball events, including the Washington Interscholastic Activities Association high school state championships and one Washington Huskies game per season.
 Major non-baseball events that have been held at T-Mobile Park include the 2001 Seattle Bowl and WrestleMania XIX in 2003, which attracted the stadium's record attendance of 54,097.

 The stadium was originally named Safeco Field under a 20-year naming-rights deal with Seattle-based Safeco Insurance.
 T-Mobile acquired the naming rights on December 19, 2018, and the name change took effect on January 1, 2019.

 Location and transportation

 T-Mobile Park is in the SoDo district of downtown Seattle, bounded by Dave Niehaus Way (a block of 1st Avenue S.) to the west, Edgar Martínez Drive (formerly S. Atlantic Street) to the south, Royal Brougham Way to the north, and BNSF railroad tracks to the east.
-The stadium is near the western terminus of Interstate 90, the nation's longest interstate.

 Parking is available at the stadium's parking garage across Edgar Martínez Drive, the Lumen Field garage to the North, and other privately operated lots in the area.
-Sounder commuter rail services nearby King Street Station.
-T-Mobile Park is also served by the 1 Line of Sound Transit's Link light rail system and local King County Metro and Sound Transit Express bus routes via the nearby Stadium Station.
+Sounder commuter rail serves nearby King Street Station.
+T-Mobile Park is also served by the 1 Line of Sound Transit's Link light rail system and local King County Metro and Sound Transit Express bus routes at the nearby Stadium station.

+Events at T-Mobile Park are scheduled to avoid conflicts with Lumen Field, which is directly north of the stadium.
+The Mariners have priority for schedule slots per an agreement reached with the Seattle Seahawks, who play at Lumen Field.

+A dedicated ride-hailing lot opened in June 2023 along 3rd Avenue; it cost $2.8 million to construct and opened ahead of the 2023 MLB All-Star Game.